dw-audio/trains/README.md

 "A train starting at any point on the track, facing in either direction, can make a journey where it travels on all sections of track in both directions, and returns to its starting point, facing the same direction it started."

 This necessitates that the track has sets of points that let the train take different paths (otherwise it would not be able to turn around).
+In general a track must have an even number of sets of points to avoid dead ends.

 The simplest "good" layout is a straight piece of track with a reversing loop at each end:
 ![image](https://github.com/user-attachments/assets/a65c3a94-f918-45e5-ae47-74a99135e427)